 PEHSUs are administered by The Association of Occupational and Environmental Clinics (AOEC).
 More information on the PEHSU national program can be found here: http://aoec.org/pehsu.

-The UC San Francisco Pediatric Environmental Health Specialty Unit webpages were supported by the Association of Occupational and Environmental Clinics (AOEC) and (in part) by the cooperative agreement award number 1U61TS000118-03 from the Agency for Toxic Substances and Disease Registry (ATSDR).
+The Western States Pediatric Environmental Health Specialty Unit is supported by the American College of Medical Toxicology (ACMT) and funded (in part) by the cooperative agreement FAIN: U61TS000238 from the Agency for Toxic Substances and Disease Registry (ATSDR).

 The contents of this site are for informational purposes only.
 No content is intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a physician or other qualified health care professional with any questions you may have regarding any medical condition.
 Never disregard or delay in seeking medical advice based upon something that you have read on this site.
 If you think you may have a medical emergency, call 911 or a qualified health care professional.
 Reliance on any information provided on this site is solely at your own risk.